Create meaningful works of digital, analog, and mixed-media game art and design

 San Francisco is one of the gaming industry’s most vital hubs, and CCA’s centrally located campus puts students in the center of the action.
-Game Arts faculty work in the industry and the arts, providing students opportunities to team up with or learn from some of the world’s largest game studios and producers that call the Bay Area home, such as Electronic Arts (EA), 2K Games, Sledgehammer Games, Disney Games and Interactive Experiences, and Sony Interactive Entertainment.
+Game Arts faculty work in the industry and the arts, helping students make connections with some of the world’s largest game studios and producers that call the Bay Area home, such as Electronic Arts (EA), 2K Games, Sledgehammer Games, Disney Games and Interactive Experiences, and Sony Interactive Entertainment.
 Location for the win.

 A social justice and fine arts perspective

-The program’s interdisciplinary framework is also strengthened by CCA’s commitment to fine arts and our mission to make art that matters.
-Situated in one of the best art and design schools in the country, the BFA in Game Arts emphasizes the impact game makers can have on culture and society, while teaching students how to responsibly consider and propel equitability, inclusivity, and cultural fluency throughout their creative practices.
-Graduates stand out in a field of other game makers because they enter the professional sphere with a singular artistic practice as well as a unique critical capacity, having spent four years making games that engage with the ethical, historical, and social dimensions of a wider world beyond the college.
+Graduates of the program stand out in a field of other game makers because they enter the professional world with a singular artistic practice bolstered by CCA’s commitment to make art that matters.
+Situated in one of best art and design schools in the country, the BFA in Game Arts emphasizes the impact game makers can have on culture and society, while teaching students how to responsibly consider and propel inclusivity and cultural fluency throughout their creative practices.

 The Game Arts program is part of the college’s Fine Arts division, which means we operate from an expansive view of what games can be.
 With 24-hour student access to our San Francisco campus facilities, you’ll have opportunities to develop game systems and interactive play for application in entertainment, education, industry, and the arts.

-Enter multiple realities in the Digital Play Lab, Alternate Reality Play Lab (opening fall 2022), and Analog Play Studio.
+Enter multiple realities in new digital and analog Game Arts play studios.
 In these spaces, check out game and console libraries; experiment with social and physical gameplay; and learn how to work with XR, AR, VR, motion capture, 3D, and sound engineering equipment.

 Our interdisciplinary curriculum teaches artmaking and prototyping techniques that will enhance how you think about and structure gameplay.
 Scan or print physical game elements in the Digital Fine Arts Studio; build characters with sanders and vacuum forming machines in the Model Making Studio; or create brand new worlds and gaming adventures in the Rapid Prototyping Studio, where you can practice everything from laser cutting to CNC routing.